-Figure 2.2-93a Map of Marine Quality Sampling Stations
+Figure 2.2-90.
+Map of the Marine Water Quality Sampling Station

 Impacts Analysis.
-Possible Increase in the Degree of Pollution Loadings Due to the Proposed Project.
+Discussion on Possible Increase in the Degree of Pollution Loadings Due to the Proposed Project.

 It is imperative to note that the assessment of the degree of pollution loadings be reckoned from the perspective of the Scope of the Project, which is confined to the formation of land and that the activities post the reclaimed land are aspects of the "Operations Phase".
 "Reclamation" covers only the formation of the land to horizontal development and does not include the "Operations Phase", the latter involving vertical developments and the works/activities of the various locators in the reclaimed land.
 Moreover, the receptors of pollution load during the reclamation works are the marine species.
 Thus, increases in pollution should be confined to this phase of the work only.
 There will be no wastewater discharges during this phase.